Tortar/WrappedUnions.jl/README.md

 ## API

 ```
 - WrappedUnion                                     -> Abstract type all new wrapped union are
                                                       subtype of.

 - @wrapped struct ... end                          -> Creates a wrapped union.

-- unionsplit(f::Function, args::Tuple)   -> Executes the function performing union-splitting
+- unionsplit(f::Union{Type,Function}, args::Tuple) -> Executes the function performing union-splitting
                                                       on the wrapped union arguments.

 - @unionsplit f(args...)                           -> Calls `unionsplit(f, args)`.

 - unwrap(::WrappedUnion)                           -> Returns the instance contained in the wrapped
                                                       union.

 - iswrappedunion(::Type{T})                        -> Returns true if the type is a wrapped union.

 - wrappedtypes(::Type{<:WrappedUnion})             -> Returns the types composing the wrapped union.
 ```

 For more information, see the docstrings.